 Milah stole the flask from his hands.
 "No need to be snippy, pirate.
 I'm trying to, I don't know, make up for keeping you apart."

 He watched her glance at him and look away again, shame plainly visible in her demeanor.
-Finally something he could do.
+Finally a burden he could lift from her shoulders, even if it was a small one.
 "It isn't your fault, our being apart.
 I'll have you know it isn't simply love and marriage for my dashing self."
 He took her hand, holding it, pressing it to get her to look at him as he smiled at her.
 "It's true love, tested and everything.
 One kiss and Neal, Robin and you could all be dead again.
 We're a powerful thing, love."
 He shook her hand a bit.
 "Me and the wife that is."

 His words seem to echo in the silence and he thought about what he had said, the truth of it and felt his face heating in response.
 It was his turn to look away as he scratched behind one ear before he risked a quick glance back.
 Killian's emotions got the better of him, making him say more than he had planned and he hoped it hadn't rekindled that anger she dreaded.